 Maureen came to the Method, like many of her clients, after a sports injury.
 Also like many of her clients, after the injury she tried several approaches, including physical therapy, chiropractic, massage and hypnosis.
-She had a positive experience with each.
-And yet the nagging pain was still there.
-When a friend referred her to Feldenkrais, she found the approach that fully relieved the pain, opened up new doors in sports and music, and launched her on a new career.
+Although she had a positive experience with each, the pain was still there.
+When a friend suggested she try Feldenkrais, she found the approach that fully relieved the pain, opened up new doors in sports and music, and launched a new career.

 Here is one student’s reply: